 Doctors call this an idopathic disease – which means they don’t know what causes ulcerative proctitis or ulcerative colitis or Crohn’s disease or any other IBD for that matter.
-They being doctors/MDs.
 From experience, I know that there are some things that can spur on an uproar in the digestive system in general with any inflammatory condition.

 A few potential causes

 - Nonsexually transmitted infections

 - Sexually Transmitted infections – see wikipedia article on Proctitis here

 This is not an exhaustive list of potential causes of Ulcerative Proctitis.
 And as there are some directly related causes, other patients begin to experience symptoms between ages 15 and 30.
 The symptoms encroach upon their lives from seemingly out of nowhere.
 Afterward, they have a disease that can potentially affect the rest of their lives.
 Remission is an answer, and as is the case with many autoimmune diseases, remission may be the only good option.

 What To Do About Ulcerative Proctitis?